Compact Dynamical Foliations: Introduction and Main Results

+As far as the author knows, the concept of completeness in partially hyperbolic dynamics was first considered by C. Bonatti and A. Wilkinson in \cite{Tranph}.
+To give the definition, consider (for $f:M \rightarrow M$ partially hyperbolic) a leaf $L_x\in\Fc$\ and define the sets

-It follows by definition that for a given center leaf $L$\ the submanifolds $\Ws{L}$\ and $\Wu{L}$\ are saturated by the corresponding strong foliation (either $\mathcal{W}^s$ or $\mathcal{W}^u$).
+It follows by dynamical coherence that $\Ws{L_x}\subset L^{cs}_x,\Wu{L_x}\subset L^{cu}_x$ are (relatively) open subsets saturated by the corresponding strong foliation.
 The condition of being saturated by the center foliation however, is much more subtle.

-\begin{definition} The submanifolds $\Ws{L}$\ and $\Wu{L}$\ are said to be \emph{complete} if they are saturated by the center foliation.
-The center foliation is complete if for every center leaf $L$\ the submanifolds $\Ws{L}$\ and $\Wu{L}$\ are complete. \end{definition}
+\begin{definition} The submanifolds $\Ws{L_x}$\ and $\Wu{L_x}$\ are said to be \emph{complete} if they are saturated by the center foliation.
+The center foliation is complete if for every center leaf $L_x$\ the submanifolds $\Ws{L_x}$\ and $\Wu{L_x}$\ are complete. \end{definition}

-In Section 6 we will discuss the concept of completeness of the center foliation and its relation with uniform compactness.
-In particular we will prove:
+Completeness of $\Ws{L_x}$\ and $\Wu{L_x}$ is the same as metric completeness inside $L^{cs}_x,L_x^{cu}$ respectively (cf. Prop. \ref{completo}).
+We then have the useful criterion to prove uniform compactness of \Fc.